dusariudaykumar/evernote-clg/README.md

 ## Features

 - User Authentication.
-- Users can add notes.
+- User can add notes.
-- Users can update notes.
+- User can update notes.
-- Users can archive, unarchive or move a note to the trash.
+- User can archive, unarchive or move a note to the trash.
-- Users can also add in background colors to the notes.
+- User can also add in background colors to the notes.
-- Users can create labels, delete labels.
+- User can create labels, delete labels.

 ## Getting Started